gaurav567/gaurav567.github.io/about.md

 published: true
 ---

-I live in DC and recently graduated from the [Metis Data Science Bootcamp](http://www.thisismetis.com).
-I'm a data scientist because I love solving large, complicated problems through the acquisition, wrangling, analysis, and presentation of data.
-My expertise is in emerging markets - particularly in Sub-Saharan Africa - in the telecom, mobile financial services, infrastructure, and energy industries.
+I live in Bangalore and currently involved with Analytics team in Virtusa,Where I am exploring Big data with Hadoop, Automating work with Oozie , Workflows, Coordinator and Shell scripts, Selenium , Also Analysing Data with ETL techniques and providing better solutions with Machine learning tools/Algorithms .
+I want to be data scientist because I love solving large, complicated problems through the acquisition, wrangling, analysis, and presentation of data.
+My expertise is in emerging markets - particularly - in the telecom and in general small profitable products.

 ### More Information

-I grew up in Iowa and have lived in New Orleans, Massachusetts, Kenya, and DC.
-I love the Nebraska Cornhuskers, tend to listen to lots of post-punk / new wave music, and am a news and politics junkie.
+I am from Gwalior ,Madhya Pradesh, India .
+I love and keep exploring new things.

 ### Contact me